sovity/authority-portal/authority-portal-backend/README.md

 ## About This Component

-Backend code for ...
-TODO
+Backend for the Authority Portal.
+Built with Quarkus, Kotlin and JOOQ.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>